 Imagine enjoying a hot bowl of pork miso soup on a cold day.
 It's the best treat you could ask for.
 I remember back in junior high, we had this rather strange event where all the students would run a city marathon from midnight until morning right in the middle of winter.
 Waking up that early for a school event was a pain, but the reward at the end was worth it: a delicious bowl of tonjiru.
 It tasted exceptional after the chilly run.

-Incidentally, the reason why it is often eaten in cold regions and during cold weather is for practical reasons: the fat from the pork covers the surface of the soup and keeps it from getting cold.
+Incidentally, it is often eaten in cold regions and during cold weather for practical reasons: the fat from the pork covers the surface of the soup and keeps it from getting cold.

 Dashi Broth